Helperbird/website/src/pages/features/spell-check.md

 ---
 layout: templates/features_two.liquid
-title: Spelling & Grammar Checker extension - Google Chrome, Firefox, iPad, iPhone & Edge
+title: Simple Online Spell Checker - Chrome, Edge, Firefox and iPad Extension
-description: Write with confidence thanks to Helperbird, your intelligent grammar, spelling checker.
+description: Improve your writing with our easy-to-use online spell checker.
+Available as a Chrome, Edge, and iPad extension, our tool quickly and accurately checks your spelling and grammar to help you write with confidence.
+Perfect for students, professionals, and anyone looking to improve their written communication.
+Try it now and see the difference it can make in your writing.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,